UM-ARM-Lab/Plant-Selector/README.md

 This project also requires other packages such as arm_robots, hdt_michigan, gazebo_ros, and other basic packages for when you are using a robot like Val or Victor.

 ## Running
 Once you have pulled this repo into catkin_ws/src/ make sure to catkin build.
-If you are able to
+After building, things should work.
+Look below at some example launch files.

 Looking in the launch folder, you can see many launch scripts.
 All of these launch files have rviz files associated with them on launch.